CryptoEcliptic/Binder-Dating-App/README.md

 }
 ```
 The overriding process:
-In order to override the default settings for each module you should add a section (OverrideModuleSettings) in the corresponding appsettings.json file.
+In order to override the default settings for each module you should add a section ("OverrideModuleSettings") in the corresponding appsettings.json file.
 In the section you should provide an array of objects.
 Each object contains ModuleName, Collection of Loaders where you should provide LoaderName and
 CustomSettings object that will override the default behaviour of the module's loader.
 (See the example bellow)